 Barbara Bauer is an experienced technology executive who has successfully led small start-up companies and large corporate technology organizations with globally distributed engineering teams.
 She is president of GlobalSight Partners—a consulting organization supporting companies with international initiatives.
 Before the new initiative, she held executive positions at Sun Microsystems, StorageTek, US West, Inc., Raynet, and Bell Laboratories.

-Through her ongoing efforts to encourage women to realize their full potential in science and technology at every level of education and corporate engagement, Barbara Bauer has helped inspire the next generation of women technology pioneers and balance the male/female composition of classroom and boardrooms.
+Through her efforts to encourage a woman’s full potential in science and technology, Barbara Bauer has helped inspire the next generation of women technology pioneers and balance the male/female composition of classroom and boardrooms.

 WITI is the premier global organization helping tech-savvy women attain their professional goals.
 With a global network of smart, talented women & a market reach exceeding 2 million, WITI has established powerful strategic alliances and programs to provide connections, resources, & opportunities within a supportive environment of women committed to helping each other.
 WITI's mission is to empower women worldwide to achieve unimagined possibilities and transformations through technology, leadership and economic prosperity.